JaLuMu/FruxzSDK/README.md

 With FruxzSDK some new and revised features are added to the workflow, saving the developer a lot of time and effort.

+FruxzSDK is also optimized for the usage of 1.16 Minecraft-Servers and for the usage of Kotlin (**ALSO JAVA COMPATIBLE!!!**)

 # v1.0

 We have worked long and hard to present this to you: ***v1.0!***